 People in wheelchairs or with difficulties walking can access the Cathedral through the ramp to the side of the unfinished tower north of the Cathedral (on the left, looking at the façade from Piazza Duomo).
 Almost all areas of the Cathedral are accessible to differently-abled visitors: the church square and the aisles do not present obstacles to a visit, while the lateral chapels, the transept, the apse and the sacristy are separated from the rest of the church by steps that make access with a wheelchair impossible.
 Access to the crypt of the Cathedral can also be gained via the lift in the chapel of the north transept; if you require lift access, please let the staff know.

-While it is possible to view the outside of the Baptistery with no obstacles in the way, a few steps lead to its entrance, so that it is currently impossible to access it in a wheelchair without the help of staff.
+It is possible to view the outside of the Baptistery with no obstacles in the way, and accessible inside via a ramp positioned at the South Portal.

 Visitors with physical disabilities have priority and can access the buildings and exhibition areas without having to queue.
 Visitors with disabilities are entitled to a free ticket for themselves and an accompanying person.

 Wheelchair-accessible toilet facilities are located inside the Diocesan Museum.
 To use it, please contact the museum staff.